YousefKhalid-iq/WeatherMe/README.md

 # [WeatherMe](https://yousefkhalid-iq.github.io/WeatherMe/)
-This repositary contains a weather application that allows users to view their weather<br> in their current location and/or search for the current weather in other countries/cities.
+This repository contains a weather application that allows users to view their weather<br> in their current location and/or search for the current weather in other countries/cities.

 ## Features